 I can't lose, I can't lose these chains and things

-The copyright law of the United States Of America (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
+All lyrics, photographs, soundclips and other material on this website may only be used for private study, scholarship or research The copyright law of the United States Of America (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user/visitor of this website uses a (photo)copy or reproduction of any material for purposes in excess of "fair use," that user/visitor may be liable for copyright infringement.
 Many items on this website do not contain individual copyright notices.
 The lack of a notice does not necessarily mean that the work is not protected by copyright law.